Frequently asked questions

 What happens in the first session?

-It is also an opportunity to get a sense of whether working together feels like a good fit.
+The first session is also an opportunity to get a sense of whether working together feels like the right fit.

 What if I am not sure what I want from therapy?